zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 position: 3
 ---

-# Create the Home Page - Kendo Music Store
+# Create the Home Page - Kendo UI Music Store

 For the main content of the "Home" page, we want to display a main banner image rotator, and 2 groups of Albums.
 One will be our "top sellers," and the other is a "featured artist."